P0u4a/Cloud-Ninja/README.md

 # Cloud-Ninja
-2D platformer built using the phaser 3 library in javascript.
+2D platformer built using the phaser 3 framework in javascript.

 Play the game here: https://paulthebuilder.itch.io/cloud-ninja